 In between the plot that moves along pretty slowly explores parental-child relationships, coming to terms with their gay son, and repeated failed marriage of their daughter.

 Amidst the hysterics and madness that is very real and plausible in any family, there’s also infidelity to add to the subplot.
-I suppose I expected more of this book, but I managed to get through it nonetheless.
+I suppose I expected more of A Spot of Bother, but I managed to get through it nonetheless.